Despite the disruption caused by Covid-19, students studying the International Baccalaureate Diploma Programme (IB) achieved outstanding results.

 BTC is the only college in Somerset offering this internationally recognised alternative to A Levels, designed for highly academic and motivated learners.
 Students are required to study six subjects along with core elements, with a maximum total score of 45.

-Collectively, this year’s students achieved an average score of 35.3 points, placing them above the global average of 29.9 points according to TES.
-Furthermore, over half of the cohort achieved 36 points or above.
+Collectively, this year’s students achieved an average score of 36.4 points, placing them above the global average of 29.9 points according to TES.
+Furthermore, over half of the cohort achieved 36 points or above, and three students gained very high scores of 39 points.

 Bex Miller, Course Leader for the IB commented,